material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 1: Create a scheduler

 Schedulers are cheap and easy to create.
 Many schedulers may exist in an application.
 Let's create one.
+We will make use of this object later.

     scheduler = Scheduler()